byrobingames/tapdaq/README.md

 Stencyl extension for "Tapdaq" (http://www.tapdaq.com) for iOS.
 This extension allows you to easily integrate Tapdaq on your Stencyl game / application. (http://www.stencyl.com)

+### Important!!
+This extension is using a custum "PROJ.xcodeproj" file, to load the .bundle file, that Tapdaq used, automatically in your IOS game.
+It wil no harm for your game.

 ## Main Features

   * Interstitial Support.